MNCodes1/Phase-1-Code-Challenge--WK1/README.md

 If the total demerit points exceed 12, the program prints "License suspended".

 ## Installation
-You use git clone to be able to download the documents in the GitHub
+You use git clone to download the documents in the GitHub

 ## Installation Requirements
 Git